What Happens If You Witness A Crime In Singapore? 4 Things To Do

 Always remember to protect yourself first.
 If you’re in a potentially dangerous situation, your top priority should be to run, hide, or call for help.
 Do not attempt to confront or detain the alleged perpetrator on your own.

-Instead, look for the safest option available—whether that’s running to a secure place, hiding, or calling out for help.
-Only when you are safe should you start considering other actions, such as alerting the authorities or capturing evidence.
+Instead, look for the safest option to a secure place, hiding, or calling out for help.
+Only when you are safe should you consider other actions, such as alerting the authorities or capturing evidence.

 2. Call The Police If The Situation Is Life-Threatening